Motteo1/alx-higher_level_programming/0x0A-python-inheritance/README.md

 0. Function that returns list of attributes and methods of object
 1. Class that inherits from list and prints sorted list
 2. Function using type() - same object
+3. Function using isinstance() - same class inherited from
+3. Function using isinstance() - same class inherited from
+3. Function using isinstance() - same class inherited from

 ### Environment